pyroscope/rtorrent-ps/docs/RtorrentExtendedCanvas.md

 (c = 10², m = 10³, X = 10⁴, C = 10⁵, M = 10⁶).

-For the completion time display to work, you need the following in your `.rtorrent.rc`, which you already do if you installed PyroScope correctly (i.e. using the standard `.rtorrent.rc` include):
+For the completion time display to work, you need the following in your `.rtorrent.rc`, which you already do if you installed the [PyroScope CLI Tools](https://pyrocore.readthedocs.org/) correctly (i.e. using the standard `.rtorrent.rc` include):

 ```